madjar/blog/content/python/asyncio-scraper.rst

-Once you are comfortable with all this, I recommend you take a look at asyncio_'s documentation and aiohttp examples_, which will show you all the potential asyncio have.
+Once you are comfortable with all this, I recommend you take a look at asyncio_'s documentation and aiohttp examples_, which will show you all the potential asyncio has.

 One limitation of this approach (in fact, any hand-made approach) is that there doesn't seem to be a standalone library to handle